grafana/k6-docs/src/data/markdown/docs/03 cloud/02 Analyzing Results/02 Performance Insights.md

 ### Too many URLs

 *Identifier*: `best_practice_too_many_urls`
-- **Happens when:**
+- **Happens when**:
   k6 detects more than 500 unique URLs in your test results.
+-   **What it might indicate**:
-  This is commonly caused by a URL that contains a query parameter or other ID that is unique per iteration. e.g., tokens, session IDs, etc.
+   URL may contain a query parameter or other ID that is unique per iteration. e.g., tokens, session IDs, etc.
   In the following example, our query parameter would produce a large number of URL metrics:

   <CodeGroup labels={["Using a name tag to aggregate URLs"]}>